 How many students actually complete the MAPSS degree in one year?
 And what is the overall graduation rate?

 All full-time students complete their nine courses by the end of spring quarter.
 In a typical year, 20% complete all requirements for the degree and graduate in June.
 80% take the summer to finish their MA theses and graduate in August.

 We hope you recognize what that number signals about our total commitment to seeing you through the rigors of our program.
 We will do everything we can to help you earn your degree.

 I have a great job as well as family responsibilities here in Chicago.
 Can I pursue the MAPSS degree part-time?

 The lectures for our core course are set purposely on Mondays at 4:30 p.m.
 However, there are few graduate courses offered in the evenings and none on weekends.
 Part-time students will have to accommodate at least one course per quarter during normal business hours.

 Part-time students are not normally eligible for merit-based funding in MAPSS.
 Any decision to attend part-time must be approved by the MAPSS leadership.

 Who are the MAPSS preceptors?

-Our preceptors are a mix of postdoctoral instructors and UChicago doctoral candidates in the final stages of their dissertations.
-They are handpicked for their demonstrated excellence in teaching and advising, their knowledge of faculty and department resources, their multidisciplinary interests, their sociable and supportive natures, and their engagement in worlds beyond the University.
+Our preceptors are postdoctoral instructors who are handpicked for their demonstrated excellence in teaching and advising, their knowledge of faculty and department resources, their multidisciplinary interests, their sociable and supportive natures, and their engagement in worlds beyond the University.

 You are assigned to a preceptor on the basis of your disciplinary and research interests.
 You move through MAPSS in the company of a “preceptor group” of 18 to 20 students with broadly related interests.